 General Information

-Winsted Area Child Care Center, Inc. is a state licensed child care center.
-(License # 15769) In addition, we are a United Way Agency and a School Readiness program.
-The center has been accredited by the National Academy of Early Childhood Programs since 1986, which gives us the distinction of being one of the first centers to achieve this recognition.
+Winsted Area Child Care Center, Inc. is a state licensed child care center (License # 15769).
+In addition, we are a United Way Agency and a School Readiness program.
+The center has been accredited by the National Association for the Education of Young Children (NAEYC) since 1986, which gives us the distinction of being one of the first centers to achieve this recognition.

 Our program offers full and part-time care to children ranging from 6 weeks to 5 years.
 We currently house 4 Infant/Toddler classrooms with up to 8 children per room, with a 1:4 teacher ratio.
 In our School Readiness and Preschool classrooms we can accept up to 20 children per class, with a 1:10 teacher ratio.
-Our hours of operation are Monday-Friday, 6am to 6pm.
+Our hours of operation are Monday-Friday, 6:30am to 6pm.
 Additionally, our Before and After School Education program (BASE) is able to provide services to children from Kindergarten through age 12.
-It is open from 6am to 9am and 3 pm to 6pm Monday through Friday.
-BASE is also open during school vacations and operates a summer program 6am to 6pm from late June to the end of August.
+It is open from 6:30am to 9am and 3 pm to 6pm Monday through Friday.
+BASE is also open during school vacations and operates a summer program 6:30am to 6pm from late June to the end of August.

 Our program is proud to enroll children of all backgrounds and cultures.
-Our non-discriminatory policy states that all children are welcome, regardless of their race, financial standing and development abilities, including the ability to be toilet trained.
+Our non-discriminatory policy states that all children are welcome, regardless of their race, financial standing and developmental abilities, including the ability to be toilet trained.
 It is our belief that children should not be pushed to achieve this milestone, and therefore offers changing facilities throughout the building, including one of our preschool rooms.
 WACCC has a moral obligation to serve all children, including those with special needs.

 WACCC maintains an open door policy; families are always welcome to participate in the program.
 We believe that early childhood education is a partnership between families and caregivers.
 Likewise, parents are kept abreast of information daily and offered conferences on an annual and as-needed basis.